FREQUENTLY ASKED QUESTIONS

 What finisher's items will I receive?

-All finisher's will receive a orange or white finisher's tech shirt.
-Finisher's ulu knives and jackets are available for pre sale during registration and through our online store and can also be ordered after the event and delivered.
+All finisher's will receive a orange or white finisher's tech shirt depending on what route they complete (based on cutoffs) in the last 4 miles.
+Finisher's ulu knives and jackets are available for sale and ordering (if we run out) in the online store and after the event at the awards brunch.
 There are no age awards.
 The only awards given are to the top three male/female finisher's of the entire race and the overall male/female masters winners.
 The overall male/female winner's will receive a prize check that will be donated to a charity of their choice.

 When will I get my finisher's items?